vrobl001/Baseball-Hitting-Statistics/README.md

 # Baseball-Stats
-This app will allow a user to pull up information regarding various baseball stats
+This app will allow a user to find hitting statistics on all MLB players (past or present)